ktosiu/Bear-Detection/Infrastructure/Installing Caffe/Install_CPU_Only_AWS_EC2.md

+% Installing CPU-Only Version of Caffe on EC2
+% bab
+% October 30, 2014

 # Installing Caffe

 This takes a significant amount of time.
 The purpose of a number of these libraries and so on that are unknown to me.
 It compiles more or less everything needed, which can take awhile.
 It might be better to use a Python package/distribution manager like Anaconda, but I haven't gotten that running yet.